Support and benefits with Fostering Rotherham

 Join our regular specialised support groups.
 Free to attend, they provide a space for your family, friends and birth children to meet like-minded fostering families.

-When times get tough, we’re on your side to help a placement go smoothly.
+When times get tough, we’re on your side to help a home match go smoothly.
 From dedicated helplines to a full therapeutic team and a dedicated fostering support worker for our borough, we’ll ensure the child in your care feels safe and secure and so do you.

 On average, our foster carers earn £442 per week

-However, the actual amount you will earn depends on a few things like how many children you are caring for in your home, as well as their ages and other factors that are based on the needs of the children in placement.
+However, the actual amount you will earn depends on a few things like how many children you are caring for in your home, as well as their ages and other factors that are based on the needs of the looked after children in your home.

 Fostering is a career unlike any other, but still needs rewarding.
 We offer skills-based payments as well as allowances to support the child in your care.
 On average our foster carers earn £442 per week.